keagoncm21/CS303/README.md

 # CS303
-Everything in this repository is for class CS303
+Everything in this repository is assignments in class CS303